The Ladd Marsh Bird Festival has something for everyone !

 Staffed birding stations, Saturday, 6:00 AM – 12:00 PM

 Six “birdy” areas around the marsh are staffed with expert birders to assist visitors with viewing and identification of birds.
 Participants receive a passport with a map of staffed station locations when they register.

 Plein air artists, Saturday morning

 Artists from around the area enjoy a morning of plein air painting at birding stations around the marsh.
 Participants are invited to watch as their paintings develop throughout the day.

-Sorry, Bob and Lynn can’t make it in 2018 but they should be back in 2019.
 Birds of Prey presentation by Blue Mountain Wildlife Saturday at 1:00 pm – Lynn and Bob Thompkins of Blue Mountain Wildlife in Pendleton, Oregon will bring numerous live birds of prey including hawks, falcons and owls.
 Lynn will discuss their life history and how they came to be “education birds.”

 Saturday and Sunday guided field trips – Several field trips, both on and off Ladd Marsh will be offered.
 Participants must register in advance for field trips, as space is limited.
 A fee is charged to help defray our costs.
 Saturday and Sunday field trips vary slightly from year to year, but trips may include the famous Rhinehart Canyon and the Great Grey Owl nesting area at Spring Creek, as well as enjoying the Dawn Chorus and Barn owl banding on Ladd Marsh.

 Junior Birder Program, Saturday 9:00 AM-3:00 PM

 Youth ages 5 – 12 can learn about birds at several educational stations.
 Students who complete all of the station activities will received their Junior Birder badge.